jcortell/blog/site/content/post/2019-10-14-two-days-beijing.md

 coverMeta: out
 ---

-October 14 and 15 I was in Beijing for a [Cheung Kong Graduate School of Business CKGSB](http://english.ckgsb.edu.cn/worldwide/) program called [China Start](https://www.china-start.org/): a one-week China immersion program for global start-ups and growth companies to learn China-specific knowledge, network with potential local partners and pitch for Chinese investment.
+October 13 and 14 I was in Beijing for a [Cheung Kong Graduate School of Business CKGSB](http://english.ckgsb.edu.cn/worldwide/) program called [China Start](https://www.china-start.org/): a one-week China immersion program for global start-ups and growth companies to learn China-specific knowledge, network with potential local partners and pitch for Chinese investment.
 The program is managed by Bo Ji (Chief Representative, GKGSB Europe; Assistant Dean, Global Executive Education) and his amazing team.

 <!--more-->